eic/drich-dev/doc/tutorials/3-running-reconstruction.md

 _Exercise_: View the files in the [config/](../../config) directory, in particular, the default one; compare the settings to other configuration files in that directory.

-_Exercise_: Notice in the default config file the output collections, under `podio:output_include_collections:`.
+_Exercise_: Notice in the default configuration file the output collections, under `podio:output_include_collections:`.
 Can you find all of these collections in the dRICH reconstruction flowchart?

 _Exercise_: Run a "dry-run" of `recon.rb`, which will just print the `eicrecon` command it will run; notice the relation between configuration parameters in the configuration file, the `-Pparameter=value` options in the `eicrecon` command, and the corresponding (default) parameters that are set in the EICrecon code itself.